 There are many causes of alopecia, including genetics, medications, stress, and medical conditions.
-Learn more about this common problem with these tips

 If you notice any signs of hair loss, such as patches of hair falling out, see your doctor immediately.
 You should also talk to your family members about whether they have noticed similar symptoms.